widelang/draft/README.md

   = 11 => "It's 11",
   < 10 => {
     -- if you go newline you'll add
-    -- || Wall Operator as braces to the end of line that returns
+    -- || Wall Intent as braces to the end of line that returns
     | "Less than 10" |
   },
   > 10 => "Greater than 10" -- , comma is optional as well